I am a PhD candidate in BioSENSE at the UC Berkeley School of Information.

 In Fall 2017, I taught Mind Reading & Telepathy for Beginners & Intermediates with John Chuang.

 Richmond Y Wong, Nick Merrill, John Chuang.
 When BCIs have APIs: Design fictions of everyday brain-computer interface adoption.
 DIS '18.
+Honorable mention.

 James Pierce, Sarah Fox, Nick Merrill, Richmond Wong, Carl DiSalvo.
-An Interface Without A User: An exploratory design study of online privacy policies and digital legalese.
+An Interface Without a User: An exploratory design study of online privacy policies and digital legalese.
 DIS '18.

 Nick Merrill, John Chuang.
 From Scanning Brains to Reading Minds: Talking to engineers about brain-computer interface.
 CHI '18.